-For purposes of the policy and these procedures, expulsion means the formal process of dismissing a student from School.
+For purposes of this policy, expulsion means the formal process of dismissing a student from School.
 Recognizing that students who commit violent or disruptive acts may pose safety problems, the School will work with parents to provide alternative educational placement and programs for the student where appropriate and feasible.
-However, the Executive Director retains the authority to exclude the student from all programs or activities for the period of expulsion.
+However, the Principal retains the authority to exclude the student from all programs or activities for the period of expulsion.